Submission Guidelines

 General Requirements

-Only works submitted by current students of Trinity University located in San Antonio, TX will be considered for publication.
+Only works submitted by current students of Trinity University in San Antonio, TX will be considered for publication.

 Do not include a nonfiction work that name-drops real, identifiable people.
 We will not publish slander.
 You may submit a piece with changed names and minimally identifying features of others.